TUstudents/ASDscreener/README.md

 A Python library for screening and evaluating potential API-Polymer Amorphous Solid Dispersion (ASD) systems.
 This library aims to assist pharmaceutical scientists by providing tools for thermodynamic analysis, glass transition prediction, and qualitative stability assessment.

+## DISCLAIMER

+⚠️ Important Notice:
+This library is currently in a pre-alpha, developmental stage and is provided strictly for educational, conceptual exploration, and brainstorming purposes only.
+It is NOT intended for productive, commercial, or research decision-making use where accurate quantitative predictions are required.
+It is broken by design and likely never be fixed.
+Data is not curated and formulas not checked.

 ## Features (Planned)

 *   Calculation of miscibility indicators (Hansen Solubility Parameters, Flory-Huggins $\chi$).